acmsigsoft/EmpiricalStandards/docs/RepositoryMining.md

 ### Essential Attributes
 <checklist name="Essential">

-- [ ] Explains why repository mining is appropriate for the proposed research problem
+- [ ] explains why repository mining is appropriate for the proposed research problem
-- [ ] Defines unit(s) of analysis or observation
+- [ ] defines unit(s) of analysis or observation
-- [ ] Justifies the selection of the datasets that were studied including specific selection criteria (e.g., number of stars, availability of tests, minimum lines of code and relevant code quality aspects for repository selection)
+- [ ] justifies the selection of the datasets that were studied including specific selection criteria (e.g., number of stars, availability of tests, minimum lines of code and relevant code quality aspects for repository selection)
-- [ ] Justifies that the above-mentioned selection criteria is appropriate for the study
+- [ ] justifies that the above-mentioned selection criteria is appropriate for the study
-- [ ] Describes dataset characteristics; it includes data sources, size of the selected repositories, and dataset attributes relevant to the study at hand (e.g., number of commit messages)
+- [ ] describes dataset characteristics; it includes data sources, size of the selected repositories, and dataset attributes relevant to the study at hand (e.g., number of commit messages)
-- [ ] Describes data preprocessing steps
+- [ ] describes data preprocessing steps
-- [ ] If manual annotations are carried out:
+- [ ] if manual annotations are carried out:
     - uses multiple annotators; reports the number of annotators
     - describes the annotators (e.g. demographics, experience, training),
     - describes in detail the annotation procedure (e.g. what types of questions were asked to the annotators),
     - assesses inter-rater reliability (see the Inter-Rater Reliability Supplement)
-- [ ] If predictive modeling is used:
+- [ ] if predictive modeling is used, complies with the *Data Science Standard*
-    - describes the heuristics or rules (if applicable),
-    - justifies the modeling approach used.
-    - EITHER: discusses state-of-art baselines (and their strengths, weaknesses and limitations)
-    - OR: explains why no state-of-art baselines exist
-    - OR: provides a compelling argument that direct comparisons are impractical
-- [ ] Describes and justifies measures or metrics used to quantify a characteristic or phenomenon.
+- [ ] describes and justifies measures or metrics used to quantify a characteristic or phenomenon.
 Provides a reasonable construct validity for the considered measures (e.g., are the used measures proxy metrics?
 Or, do they actually measure what they supposed to measure?)
 - [ ] describes and justifies the evaluation metrics (such as precision and recall) used
 - [ ] discusses assumptions involved, either concerning problem space or solution space including method design and evaluation, in the study